 - Threat Multiplier: Enter the value the Threat Index increases by for each violation.

-Allows the user to select an action for a policy.
-See Notification Profiles to add values to the list.
-Select a Notification Profile or create a new one.
+Notifications allow the user to select an action for a policy.
+Select a notification profile or create a new one.

 - Threshold Trigger: This is used to notify when the amount of events exceeds the threshold.
 Remember it could take 10 minutes or greater than 10 months until the threshold is reached.